Medical Payments Coverage

 - In most no-fault states, PIP is a required coverage and not an option.

-- PIP is only available in no-fault states.
+- PIP is only available in no-fault states and a select few no-fault optional states.

 - PIP offers payments for loss of income.